-Elizabeth W. Hull is a partner in the Municipal Law practice group.
-Ms. Hull is a resident of both the firm’s Irvine and San Diego offices.
-Ms. Hull serves as special counsel to redevelopment agencies throughout Southern California advising on day to day operations, real estate transactions, and negotiating and drafting a variety of agreements including disposition and development agreements, owner participation agreements, affordable housing agreements, and other agreements necessary to facilitate development.
+Elizabeth W. Hull serves as general counsel and special counsel to public agencies throughout Southern California.
+She is a partner in the Municipal Law practice group of Best Best & Krieger LLP, and is a resident of the firm’s Irvine and San Diego offices.
+Elizabeth also focuses on economic development and community development work for public and private clients, and regularly provides advice to public agencies on real estate transactions and negotiating and drafting a variety of agreements, including disposition and development agreements, affordable housing agreements, public/private partnerships and other agreements necessary to facilitate development.

-Prior to joining Best Best & Krieger in 2007, Ms. Hull served as the Assistant City Attorney for Development Services for the City of Chula Vista, California.
-During her more than eight years with the City of Chula Vista, she represented and advised City departments, the City Council, the Chula Vista Redevelopment Corporation and Redevelopment Agency on a wide range of redevelopment, planning, land use and construction issues.
-She also provided advice to the City Council, Board members and Commissioners on the Brown Act, Public Records Act, Political Reform Act and other conflict of interest laws.
-Ms. Hull advised the City, Clerk, Community Development, Housing, General Services, Planning and Building Departments and served as the staff attorney to the Planning Commission, Ethics Commission, and Charter Review Commission.
-As the legal advisor to the General Services Department, Ms. Hull advised on the acquisition of land for and the drafted the agreements required to construct a variety of public works projects utilizing traditional low-bid, construction manager, and design-build project delivery systems.
-These projects were as varied as street repair, corporation yard remodel, and the design build of a new police facility and civic center.
-The design-build projects are valued at over $100 million.
+Prior to joining BB&K in 2007, Elizabeth served as the assistant city attorney for Development Services for the City of Chula Vista, Calif.
+During her more than eight years with Chula Vista, she represented and advised city departments, the City Council and the Chula Vista Redevelopment Corporation and Redevelopment Agency on a wide range of redevelopment, planning, land use and construction issues.
+She also provided advice to the City Council, Board members and commissioners on the Brown Act, Public Records Act, Political Reform Act and other conflict of interest laws.
+Elizabeth advised the City, Clerk, Community Development, Housing, General Services, Planning and Building departments and served as the staff attorney to the Planning, Ethics and Charter Review commissions.
+As the legal advisor to the General Services Department, Elizabeth advised on the acquisition of land for, and the drafted the agreements required to, construct a variety of public works projects utilizing traditional low-bid, construction manager and design-build project delivery systems.
+These projects were as varied as street repair, corporation yard remodel and the design-build of a new police facility and civic center.
+The design-build projects are valued at more than$100 million.

-She has also been a presenter at conferences on the Ralph M. Brown Act, Political Reform Act and issues in redevelopment development.
-Ms. Hull is a member of the San Diego County Bar Association and has served on the board of directors for the City Attorney's Association of San Diego County since 2006.
+She is also a frequent presenter at conferences on the Ralph M. Brown Act, Political Reform Act, Infrastructure Financing Districts and other issues in development.
+Elizabeth is a member of the San Diego County Bar Association and served on the City Attorney's Association of San Diego County Board of Directors from 2006-2008.

-Earlier in her career

-Ms. Hull served as a prosecutor in the City of San Diego prosecuting more than 20 jury trials.
+Earlier in her career Elizabeth was a prosecutor in the City of San Diego, and prosecuted more than 20 jury trials.